seanelliott86/personal-site/src/blog/2025-01-27-845-day-update-since-i-made-a-website.md

 ---
 Well, hello there!

-Since I first published this site, in October 2022 - yes its that long ago there have been some updates.
+Since I first published this site, in October 2022—yes its that long ago there have been some updates.

 I publish 2 articles, the first one about [ensuring the focus appearance of focusable elements is accessible](https://www.seanelliott.au/blog/2024-05-16-is-your-focus-appearance-accessible/) and the other about [leveraging React Testing Library for accessibility testing](https://www.seanelliott.au/blog/2024-12-27-catching-accessibility-issues-early-with-react-testing-library/).

-Not a lot in terms of blogging, some little updates here and there to improve things with the build or bump versions of dependancies - I did what I didnt want to do which was not use the site.
+Not a lot in terms of blogging, some little updates here and there to improve things with the build or bump versions of dependancies—I did what I didnt want to do which was not use the site.

 But recently I got really stuck into optimising the site.
 Im not sure what started this maybe because I've circled back to an idea I had years ago that my personal site would have a resume section, which potential recruiters could visit and then print, so leveraging some awesome print css wizardry and I wouldn't need to have a word doc anymore buuuuut, thats still a work in progress.

 But I can tell you about 3 weeks ago I really got stuck in making changes, a quick summary:

-* Updated all dependencies to latest version - eleventy is now at v3 so that required a bit of work.
+* Updated all dependencies to latest version—eleventy is now at v3 so that required a bit of work.
 * Removed SASS and went vanilla CSS, with a little bit of PostCSS.
-* Started using Yarn - honestly I thought I was before, but based off my commits that wasnt the case.
+* Started using Yarn—honestly I thought I was before, but based off my commits that wasnt the case.

 Once I had done that, I thought, well your in this far, might as well update your CSS to use logical properties, meaning I updated all my `margin-left`, `margin-right` etc to be `margin-inline-start`, `margin-inline-end` to make it easier when I want my site to be LTR/RTL.